CMSDAS/b2g-long-exercise/_episodes/07-preselection.md

 - "Preselected events should be in good regions of the detector with appropriate filters"
 - "Stacked histograms are an important tool for creating cuts"
 ---
+Recording files of this session are in [cernbox](https://cernbox.cern.ch/index.php/s/uibnZgUrfC0HAqn)

 # Introduction

 A preselection serves two purposes, first to ensure that passing events only utilize a "good" region of the detector with